Kang Shi'en: Cultural Revolution

-When the Cultural Revolution started in 1966, Kang Shi'en was severely attacked for giving priority to production and expertise as opposed to ideological purity.
-He was denounced as a henchman of Yu Qiuli, who was also persecuted, and a collaborator of the fallen leaders Liu Shaoqi and Deng Xiaoping.
-He was purged in May 1967, but was not as severely persecuted as other disgraced cadres.
+When the Cultural Revolution started in 1966, Kang Shi'en was attacked for giving priority to production and expertise as opposed to ideological purity.
+He was denounced as a henchman of Yu Qiuli and a collaborator of the fallen leaders Liu Shaoqi and Deng Xiaoping.
+Kang was forced out of his position as Petroleum Minister when he refused to denounce Yu, who had been a part of the February Countercurrent.

 He was appointed deputy director of the Jianghan Oil Field in 1969 and Vice Minister of the newly formed Ministry of Fuel and Chemical Industries in 1970.
 In January 1975, he became Minister of the revived Ministry of Petroleum.

 Post-Mao era

 Kang Shi'en rose quickly during the transition period between Mao Zedong's death and Deng Xiaoping's rise.
 He was made a Vice Premier in early 1978, and Director of the State Economic Commission.
 A year later, he became a member of the powerful Financial and Economic Commission of the State Council.
 He was considered a member of the loosely constituted "Oil Clique" headed by his patron Yu Qiuli.

 Kang reached the peak of his career in 1979 and 1980, when he was considered China's energy czar.
 China was beginning to open its energy industry to foreign investment, and Kang handled negotiations with the foreign oil companies and government officials regarding the development of oil resources in the Bohai Sea and the South China Sea.
 His foreign counterparts were reportedly impressed with his intellectual curiosity and cultured demeanour.
 He was said to be a shrewd yet straightforward negotiator with detailed knowledge about the oil business.

 Kang's career was derailed by the November 1979 Bohai No. 2 oil rig accident, during which 72 people died when the oil rig capsized in the Bohai Bay.
 In May 1980, he received an official reprimand (demerit of the first grade) for failing to handle the incident promptly, an unprecedented punishment for an official of his stature.
 He lost his post as Director of the State Economic Commission in March 1981 and resumed the lower-ranking position of Petroleum Minister.
 He was replaced as Minister by Tang Ke in May 1982, and became a Vice Premier-level State Councilor in 1983.
 Although he retained responsibility for the oil industry, Kang lost the rest of the energy portfolio to the newly promoted Vice Premier Li Peng.

 In the mid-1980s, Kang suffered from pancreatic cancer, which further affected his career.
 He sought treatment in the United States and partly recovered in 1985.
 He served as State Councilor until April 1988 and was a member of the Central Advisory Commission from 1987 to 1992.
-He was also a member of the 11th and 12th Central Committees of the Communist Party of China.
+He was also a member of the 11th and 12th Central Committees of the CCP.

 Kang died in Beijing on 21 April 1995, one day after his 80th birthday.